Windows OS Hub

 exchange online compliance management - export mailbox audit logs

 In Exchange Online, you can use either the EAC (a legacy way) or Microsoft 365 Compliance Center (https://compliance.microsoft.com/homepage) to search the audit logs.
-To search for event, go to Solutions -> Audit -> Search.
-Select a time period, choose “Moved messages to Deleted Items folder”, “Deleted messages from Deleted Items folder”.
+To search for an event, go to Solutions -> Audit -> Search.
+Select a period, choose “Moved messages to Deleted Items folder”, “Deleted messages from Deleted Items folder”.

 Searching mailbox audit logs in Exchange or Microsoft 365